lennox-codes/ChatbotStart/README.md

 ## What I added

-Added pizza and steak menu items
+pizza and steak menu items
-Added upsell of dessert for steak order
+upsell of dessert for steak order
-Categorized each order to be separate
+Instantiation of new Orders
-Added feature to select menu item of choice
+Feature to select menu item of choice
-Added feature to send ordere order summary
+Order summary generator
-Added necessary classes and tweaked the code here and there to my taste Added price estimated price feature as well
+Price estimate feature as well

 There is a brief [presentation here](EventsAndObjects.pdf).